kworq/storyblok-space-cloner/README.md

     If `fromDisk` option exists, `toDisk` is ignored.
     For `fromDisk` option, `path` is the local absolute path directory and should have both `component_groups` and `components` directories within it.
-    These are the same direcories created when using the `toDisk` option */
+    These are the same directories created when using the `toDisk` option */
   stories: { toDisk: false },
   // TODO: add fromDisk – will need to consider assets: local and/or remote